William Strong (Pennsylvania jurist): Supreme Court of Pennsylvania

-Strong was elected to the Supreme Court of Pennsylvania in 1857 as a Democrat.
+Strong was elected to the Supreme Court of Pennsylvania in 1857 as a Democrat, succeeding James Armstrong, who had been temporarily appointed to the seat.
 Strong switched to the Republican Party soon after taking the bench.
 He resigned from the court in 1868 to return to a lucrative private practice in Philadelphia.

 United States Supreme Court

 In December 1869, Justice Robert C. Grier announced his intention to retire from the United States Supreme Court effective February 1, 1870.
 President Ulysses S. Grant was heavily lobbied to nominate former Secretary of War Edwin Stanton.
 Stanton was nominated, and confirmed by the United States Senate on December 20, 1869, but he died just four days later without having served on the Court.
 After Grier retired, Grant nominated Strong to succeed him.
 He was confirmed by the Senate on February 18, 1870, and was sworn in on March 14, 1870.

 Strong ruled for states rights and against the Civil Rights Act of 1866, which had allowed African Americans to testify against Whites, in Bylew v.
 United States.
 In United States v.
 Given, 25 F. Cas.
 1324 (C.C.D.
 Del.
 1873), Strong, riding on circuit, upheld an indictment under the Enforcement Act of 1870 when election officials prevented black Americans from voting.
 Strong held that the Reconstruction Amendments allowed Congress to enact legislation punishing private individuals when a state failed to protect constitutional rights.
 Strong wrote the opinion for an early equal protection case in Strauder v.
 West Virginia, 100 U.S. 303 (1879).